Jethalal1234/NemO-Privacy-Policy/commands.md

 - - -

-All these commands should be prefixed with the prefix i.e. for command `ping` you have to send `w/ping` in the channel the bot has perms to read and send messages.
+All these commands should be prefixed with the prefix i.e. for command `ping` you have to send `-ping` in the channel the bot has perms to read and send messages.

 Also note that `User` and `Member` are different, whenever there is `Member` in a command usage that means only people which are in the server can be used, while `User` is global therefore this bot just requires that user to be in the bot's cache.

 In some of these you will see under a command their is a subcommand, to execute those, send `command subcommand args` where `command` is the command, `subcommand` is the subcommand and `args` is/are the argument(s)

-Example usage of subcommand: `w/message set Welcome {mention}!`
+Example usage of subcommand: `-setverification {channel} {role}`

 - - -